Rasel5267/travelBD-assaignment/README.md

 ## Project Details

-- Users can booking a hotel near by on his location.
+- Users can book a hotel nearby on his location.

-- Users can see his booking details.
+- Users can see their booking details.

-- Many kind of rooms are available to booking.
+- Many kinds of rooms are available for booking.

-- Users can sign up using google, facebook and also email amd password.
+- Users can sign up using Google, Facebook, and also email and password.

-- Users only see his booking details.
+- Users only see their booking details.

 ### Technology :